 There are at least a few optical effects related to light scattering.
 I will not describe all of them perfectly today, because I am going to prepare a separate article about it.

 Optical effects with clouds:

-Because clouds includes the water droplets bigger than light wavelength they can reflect the light from the illumination source depends on its colour.
+Because clouds include the water droplets bigger than light wavelength they can reflect the light from the illumination source depends on its colour.
 When for example white midday sunlight strikes a cloud, white light is scattered and reflected (Pic.11, 12, 15).
 This is why clouds are white (with some shades of grey mixed in if the cloud is thick.
-In this case when you look up at a cloud you see a white cloud (sunlight being scattered by cloud droplets) surrounded by blue sky (sunlight being scattered by air molecules).
+In this case, when you look up at a cloud you see a white cloud (sunlight being scattered by cloud droplets) surrounded by blue sky (sunlight being scattered by air molecules).

 Sometimes under the overcast sky, when clouds are not thick enough we can notice the sunrise or sunset moment as clouds are turning to yellowish.